What Is National Cybersecurity Awareness Month?

-Since 2004, a group of government and private organizations gather to help bring more awareness to cybersecurity and data privacy.
+Since 2004, a group of government and private organizations have gathered to help bring more awareness to cybersecurity and data privacy.

-As organizations migrate to the cloud, cyber threats are focusing less on infrastructure and more on people.
-The shift is giving cyber criminals an ever-expanding attack surface.
-They aim to steal data, account credentials and even money from victims not trained to spot the threat.
+As organizations migrate to the cloud, cyber-attacks and threats focus less on infrastructure and more on people.
+The shift gives cyber-criminals an ever-expanding attack surface.
+They aim to steal data, account passwords and even money from victims not trained to spot the threat.

 One of the most effective ways to stop cyber criminals is to educate the users they target.
 By making people more aware of how to recognize, reject and report threats, organizations can protect them from being scammed—and safeguard the organization as a whole.

-NCSAM started in 2004 as an effort by the Department of Homeland Security to bring cybersecurity awareness to Americans.
-Since then, it has evolved into collaborative event that included other government entities such as the FBI and cybersecurity experts around the world.
+National Cybersecurity Awareness Month was started in 2004 by the Department of Homeland Security to bring cybersecurity awareness to Americans.
+Since then, it has evolved into a collaborative event that included other government entities such as the FBI and cybersecurity experts worldwide.

-NCSAM is now an industrywide push that takes place in October to make people more aware of cyber threats.
+National Cybersecurity Awareness Month is now an industry-wide push that takes place in October to make people more aware of cyber-threats.
 The goal: help organizations safeguard their people, data and systems.
 Cybersecurity vendors offer their latest findings, provide tips and publish educational material to help businesses educate their workforce.

-For instance, so-called darknet markets on the web were not a major concern or well known in the early 2000s.
+For instance, so-called darknet markets on the web were not a major concern or well-known in the early 2000s.
 Now they are a top focus for many attackers looking to sell stolen financial data.
-Attacker’s changing focus and methods means cybersecurity experts must educate users anew.
+Attackers' changing focus and methods mean cybersecurity experts must educate users anew.

 In recent years, phishing and ransomware have plagued the internet.
-More than 90% of successful cyber attacks start with a phishing email, and these attacks can cause lasting harm.
-In response, NCSAM has changed its toolkits and advice to address these issues.
-As the cybersecurity landscape changes in coming years, NCSAM will continue to update its content to address new issues.
+More than 90% of successful cyber-attacks start with a phishing email, which can cause lasting harm.
+Phishing and ransomware target enterprises and their core services and focus on critical infrastructure.
+In response, National Cybersecurity Awareness Month has changed its toolkits and advice to address these issues.
+As the cybersecurity landscape changes in the coming years, National Cybersecurity Awareness Month will continue to update its content to address new issues.

-A few changes to National Security Awareness Month resources in recent years include:
+A few changes to National Cybersecurity Awareness Month resources in recent years include: